 - Undertaking any other functions entrusted by the Board of Directors of NABARD with respect to supervision.

-- On-site inspections : DoS conducts periodical on-site inspections of StCBs, DCCBs, RRBs, SCARBDs, and other State Level Apex Institutions.
+- On-Site inspections: DoS conducts periodical on-site inspection of StCBs, DCCBs, RRBs, SCARDBs, and other State Level Apex Institutions.
 These inspections focus on financial, managerial, operational aspects and the risk profile of the banks.
 Subsequently, DoS follows up to ensure compliance with the findings of the inspection.